Strict universes for Grothendieck topoi: Main result: a universe satisfying realignment

 \section{Main result: a universe satisfying realignment}

-Let $\ECat$ be a Grothendieck topos and fix a strongly inaccessible cardinal $\kappa$ satisfying the assumptions of \cref{thm:compact-universe}.
+Let $\ECat$ be a Grothendieck topos and fix a strongly inaccessible cardinal $\kappa \SharplyGt \Threshold\prn{\ECat}$.
 We have previously shown that $\Cls_\kappa$ satisfies \textbf{(U1--7)}.
 We construct a new generic map for this class and thereby conclude that $\Cls_\kappa$ satisfies \textbf{(U8)}.